dcrec1/acts_as_solr_reloaded/README.markdown

 This plugin adds full text search capabilities and many other nifty features from Apache's [Solr](http://lucene.apache.org/solr/) to any Rails model.
 It was based on the first draft by Erik Hatcher.

+This plugin is intended for use in old versions of Rails.
+For newer versions, I strongly advice using Sunspot!
+Nevertheless, this plugin is used for Noosfero project in production.
+Any problem please open an issue.

 Installation
 ======